ZenarchistCode/ZenSleepV2/readme.txt

 And here is a short wiki guide explaining the config etc: https://github.com/ZenarchistCode/ZenModPack/wiki/Zen's-Sleeping-Mod

-You DO NOT need to wipe your server to add or remove this mod (according to my limited testing).
-But make sure to back up your server files before adding or wiping just to be safe, as there may be edge cases I didn't experience where database corruption can occur.
+You DO need to wipe your server to add or remove this mod because otherwise your player profiles will become corrupted due to the new sleep stat.

 This mod requires Community Framework to function (https://steamcommunity.com/workshop/filedetails/?id=1559212036)

 There is an optional persistence-related PBO file in the "ZenSleep/extras/defines" mod folder (for advanced server admins/modders only) - a readme file is included in that folder to explain what it does.

-Credit:
+[h1]Credit:[/h1]

 Obviously the original sleeping mod included in Medical Attention is a huge inspiration for this mod: https://steamcommunity.com/sharedfiles/filedetails/?id=2293429999